kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 Remember to update all configs before running the [generation script](#run-test-generation-script) for the upcoming release branch jobs and to verify that the jobs are generated correctly.

-#### Create the release dashboards
+#### Configure the release dashboards

-After configuring the jobs you can now update the [release dashboards](https://github.com/kubernetes/test-infra/blob/master/config/testgrids/kubernetes/sig-release/config.yaml), example [commit](https://github.com/kubernetes/test-infra/commit/31fb8f2b5c4458af675e37765dfebd128da19971), remembering to:
+After configuring the jobs you can now configure the [release dashboards](https://github.com/kubernetes/test-infra/blob/master/config/testgrids/kubernetes/sig-release/config.yaml), example [commit](https://github.com/kubernetes/test-infra/commit/31fb8f2b5c4458af675e37765dfebd128da19971), remembering to:

 - Remove the deprecated release sig-release-1.xx-{blocking,informing} dashboards
 - Add the new dashboards for the current release e.g., sig-release-1.xx-{blocking,informing}
-- Pairing with the Release Signal lead, check that the new dashboards are working by visiting the TestGrid pages for the new dashboards and verifying that all the necessary jobs show up correctly.

 > [!NOTE]
 Comparing the new jobs with previous version(s) might help to identify any missing jobs or misconfigurations.